 Overwhelmed?
 Apply Temporary Constraints.

-Overwhelm happens when we have too many choices.
+When we have too many options, overwhelm happens.

 Examples:

-- Limit the tasks you must do to just 3.
-(Everything else is bonus.)
+• Overwhelmed with your to-do list?
+Simple: limit the tasks you must do to just 3.
+(Everything else is a bonus!)

-- Limit the amount of time you work on something to 25 minutes.
+• Overwhelmed with a big project?
+Limit the amount of time you work on it (for now) to just 25 minutes.

-- Limit to 1 type of person you're speaking to in your marketing.
+• Overwhelmed with trying to make your marketing good?
+Limit yourself to just 1 person you’re speaking to in your offer.

 What if I’m feeling overwhelmed with an upcoming course I am teaching… I have so many things I could teach, I’m not even sure where to start?